 - For fall or spring term, students should meet with a College academic advisor to discuss their situation and the process to withdraw.

-- Students requesting withdrawal after the drop deadline in a term will need to provide evidence of an extraordinary circumstance.
+- Students requesting withdrawal after the drop deadline in a term will receive a hold on their account and required to take the next semester away.

 - The date the student notifies the college office of their intent to withdraw should be recorded as the official withdrawal date.